-All Telephone calls are routinely recorded for the following purposes:
+Telephone calls to the 01977 673141 are routinely recorded for the following purposes:

-- To make sure that staff act in compliance with Ash Grove Medical Centre procedures. - To ensure quality control. - Training, monitoring and service improvement - To prevent crime, misuse and to protect staff
+- To make sure that staff act in compliance with Ash Grove medical Centre's procedures. - To ensure quality control. - Training, monitoring and service improvement - To prevent crime, misuse and to protect staff